What To See

 If you’re a little more adventurous you can visit Ascension’s natural lava caves.
 The largest and most interesting are located at the northern base of Sisters, at the foot of Command Hill and near the Grotto – be sure to take a torch and it is advisable to go with a party of at least 3 due to tricky terrain and conditions.

 There are many great walks to do on Ascension – some quite casual and others rather more tricky.
 Most of them, however, offer some fantastic views around the island.
-Pick up a “Letterbox Walks” guide from the Conservation Office or Buy Online, then go and explore!
+Pick up a “Letterbox Walks” guide from the Conservation Office or the Obsidian Hotel shop, then go and explore!
 Again, for safety reasons, you should always go in a group of at least three.
 A spectacular view of Boatswain Bird Island can be seen by walking from the beach near the Ariane Station at North East Bay, south east along the coastline.

 Along the way you can stop to admire the spectacular blow hole – when sea conditions are right, water will shoot several feet up into the air – a great photo opportunity!
 There are several blow holes around the coast line, but this one is probably most spectacular, the one at the Scouts Beach hut, near Catherine Point, provides a fun way to cool off on a hot day and is a little easier to get to.